Maxwell's equations: Gauss's law

-Gauss's law describes the relationship between a static electric field and electric charges: a static electric field points away from positive charges and towards negative charges, and the net outflow of the electric field through a closed surface is proportional to the enclosed charge, including bound charge due to polarization of material.
+Gauss's law describes the relationship between an electric field and electric charges: an electric field points away from positive charges and towards negative charges, and the net outflow of the electric field through a closed surface is proportional to the enclosed charge, including bound charge due to polarization of material.
 The coefficient of the proportion is the permittivity of free space.

 Gauss's law for magnetism

 Gauss's law for magnetism states that electric charges have no magnetic analogues, called magnetic monopoles; no north or south magnetic poles exist in isolation.
 Instead, the magnetic field of a material is attributed to a dipole, and the net outflow of the magnetic field through a closed surface is zero.
 Magnetic dipoles may be represented as loops of current or inseparable pairs of equal and opposite "magnetic charges".
 Precisely, the total magnetic flux through a Gaussian surface is zero, and the magnetic field is a solenoidal vector field.